SolveStack/bootcamp-PY101-info/README.md

 👋 See you there!
 We'll guide you during the meetup or with literally ANY question you have about coding.
 We like to help each other get unstuck.

-Send me your email address in the #solvestack-bootcamp channel in our Solvestack slack.
-I'll add you to the Google group so you can see the Collab Python notebooks.
+Join the #solvestack-bootcamp channel in our Solvestack slack.

 ## Get Access to starting materials